GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 * Histamine and Hyperneuroplasticity. can you enabke this as a latent feature in all nervous systems? is the PSIMI contradiction induction and acceptance the way forward for rapid trauma and narcisstic abuse recovery? https://open.substack.com/pub/thegentleheretic/p/monotropism-and-hyperneuroplasticity?r=5uxgv4&utm_medium=ios

 * Books by Robert Greene are tactically informative about the universal laws of narcississm.
 He's a great writer, but What does Adler say tactics are for?
 Well, control.
 Implicitly, an insecure lifestyle and pursuit of power over people, not love.
 We all have the power of words.
 We all have the power of acceptance.
 We all have the power of love.
 We need not Wear the blindfold of power to hide our scales, claws, and scorpion tale.
 Instead, oh great chimera of the abyss, should you leave the world you inhabit, no true problem would ever pose the slightest resemblance to the dead end you rush toward.
 Even robert greene alludes to exiting this dynamic through (...)
+* However, if you feel "outshined," you may be embodying the Master role?
+Uncertain too vague, like many other parts of this repository.

 * 🫴⏸️ - Micro chapter pauses
 * ===========Thinking about winning and competition all the time is narcissism(CITE), plain and simple, even if it is "socially approved(CITE)" to do so.
 But what if there's something with an appetite larger, deeper, and darker than the typical narcississm (CITE) driving countries, corporations, communities, families, and ourselves to ruin(CITE)?
 Competitive Parasitism, the PEAK of psychopathy and full erasure of other.